Lithium Battery 3.7V Lithium Polymer Battery 3.2V LifePo4 Battery 1.2V Ni-MH Battery Button Coin Battery

 Read recommendations:

-What are the advantages of lithium iron phosphate batteries
+Disadvantages of lithium iron phosphate battery

 Last article:CR2450 battery.Conductivity technology a new trend in battery testing